aplteam/CodeCoverage/README.md

   * If this is due to running test cases then it means that those 8 functions are not covered at all.

-  * If it is the result of running the code intensively those 8 functions might be obsolete
+  * If it is the result of running the code intensively then it might be a good idea to check those 8 functions for being obsolete.

 * Ideally test cases should cover 100% of the code, but that might not be feasable.
 However, a code coverage of less than 50% seems to be unacceptable for functions that have a considerable number of "executable" lines.

-* Note that lines that are empty or carry nothing but a comment line but also elements of control structures like `:Else` and all flavours of `:End` do not count since they will never be executed in a senseful way.
+* Note that lines that are empty or carry nothing but a comment line but also elements of control structures like `:Else` and all flavours of `:End` do not count as "executable".